rjanja/desktop-capture/README.md

 My favorite capture software has always been Shutter, but when I found it wouldn't behave with Cinnamon I decided to write an Cinnamon-specific screenshot class and integrate it into Desktop Capture.
 So while <i>Cinnamon Screenshot</i> comes with this applet, you are free to use any capture software you like.
 Shutter will continue to be supported because it is still a great tool.

 ### Features<a name="features">&nbsp;</a>
-* Built-in capture tool: Full screen, Window, Area, and Cinnamon UI capture modes.
-More to come.
+* Built-in capture tool: Full screen, Window, Area, Cinnamon UI, Interactive capture modes.
+More capture modes to come.
+* Built-in uploading to Imgur.com when doing an Interactive capture.
 * Also compatible with GNOME-Screenshot, Shutter, xwd and most other capture tools that have command line interfaces.
 * Options for changing most configuration settings; further customisations are possible via JSON support file - add custom capture entries to compose a menu that works for you.
 Additional options for controlling screen recorder (frames per second and GStreamer pipeline).
 * Timer delay with optional onscreen countdown and interval sound.